tylerlum/ufc_automated_scoring_system/README.md

 ### Deep Learning Scoring Comparison Model

-Another approach we could take to the problem is to score each individual fighter's fight state (number of knockdowns, significant strikes, takedowns landed in this specific fght), and then compare the scores between the two fighters.
+Another approach we could take to the problem is to score each individual fighter's fight state (number of knockdowns, significant strikes, takedowns landed in this specific fight), and then compare the scores between the two fighters.
 The fighter who wins the decision should always have a higher score.
 Let fighters be labeled A and B. We want a scoring function f(A, B) that returns the winner of the fight.
 If score(A) > score(B), then A won the fight.
 To frame this as an ML model, we use a deep learning model that splits the features into fighter 0 and fighter 1 states, scores each fighter, finds the difference in their scores, and then returns the sigmoid of that difference.
 This ensures consistency, so if f(A, B) = 0, then f(B, A) = 1.
 A diagram of this model is shown below.

 ![Deep_Model_Diagram](https://user-images.githubusercontent.com/26510814/115918762-c543c000-a42c-11eb-9136-66c7cccdf5e3.png)